AngularJS, NodeJS, Sails.js, PhantomJS, Gulp, Sass, HTML5, CSS3.

 The United States / Italy

-Since from a technical perspective, the most important part of the website for readers is the customer-facing front-end, the idea was to renew only this part.
+Since, from a technical perspective, the most important part of the website for readers is the customer-facing front end, the idea was to renew only this part.
 To develop a solution that could be plugged into any existing web app or CMS, use its data, but display them in its own way.

 In addition, the solution had to:

 The ELITEX team didn’t want to start with the traditional approach of building apps for the web.
 Instead, we rethought the architecture and decided to go another way.
-The chosen approach was more similar to that of building a mobile app.
+The chosen solution was more similar to that of building a mobile app.

 The system was built with a microservice architecture.
-That means that the server-side app consists of a two parts:
+That means that the server-side app consists of two parts:

 The specific architecture allows most of the pages to be loaded without any delay at all, meaning the application is blazingly fast.
-It was accomplished as a big part of the logic, as well as templates, are preloaded and cached on the frontend.
+It was accomplished as a big part of the logic, as well as templates, are preloaded and cached on the front end.

 The user’s browser loads it only once during the first visit to the site.
 When the user opens any data on the app, there is no need to render the page on the server and load everything from the beginning.

 The server works as a REST API, returning only raw data.
 This includes the newly published content – the site loads all the latest data at once.
 It is a powerful approach to creating modern web applications.